Himalayagup/redis-clone-python/README.md

 - `DEL <key>`: Deletes the key.
 Returns 1 if deleted, 0 if not found.
 - `EXPIRE <key> <timeout>`: Sets expiration time for the key.
 - `STOP`: Shuts down the server.
-- `EXIT`: Exits the CLI.
+- `EXIT`: Exits CLI mode.

 ## Key Persistency
-Enable key persistency with the --persist flag.
-It saves data to store.json and loads it on restart.
+To enable key persistency, use the `--persistent` flag when starting the server.
+This saves data to store.json and loads it upon restart, allowing data to be retained between server restarts.

-## Examples to connect from a Client
+## Example Clients
-Three examples have been provided to connect to server from Node.js or Python
+Three example clients are provided (in connection-example folder) to demonstrate how to connect to the server from different environments:

-- `JS`: js-example.js
+- JavaScript: `js-example.js`
-- `Python- Simple`: option-1.py
+- Python (Simple): `option-1.py`
-- `Python- Custom Redis Client`: option-2.py
+- Python (Custom Redis Client): `option-2.py`

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.